yonat/MultiSelectSegmentedControl/README.md

 )
 ```

-The properties mentioned below can be passed as arguments to the `MultiSegmentPicker` initializer.
+The properties mentioned below can be passed as arguments to the `MultiSegmentPicker` initializer, or used as view modifiers (e.g., `.borderWidth(3)`).

 ### Creating Segments